ibm-cloud-docs/databases-for-enterprisedb/data-portability.md

 Run `pg_dump` on your database to create an SQL file that can be used to re-create the database.
 At a minimum, `pg_dump` takes a hostname (`-h` flag), port number (`-p` flag), database name (`-d` flag), username (`-U` flag), and a file (or directory name) to write the dump to (`-f` flag).

-For example, the following command dumps the {{site.data.keyword.databases-for-enterpriseDB}} "compose" database that is hosted on `sl-eu-lon-2-portal.4.dblayer.com`, `port 17980`, using the `admin user` and saves the results in `dump.sql`.
+For example, the following command dumps the {{site.data.keyword.databases-for-enterprisedb}} "compose" database that is hosted on `sl-eu-lon-2-portal.4.dblayer.com`, `port 17980`, using the `admin user` and saves the results in `dump.sql`.

 ```sh
 pg_dump -h sl-eu-lon-2-portal.4.dblayer.com -p 17980 -d compose -U admin -f dump.sql